exercism/cpp/SETUP.md

 installed on your system: a modern C++11 compiler, some sort of build system and the Boost libraries.
 MacOS Xcode and Windows Visual Studio IDEs combine the compiler and the build system into a single IDE (integrated development environment).
-Unix environments typically expose the compiler and build system as separate command-line tools.
+Linux environments typically expose the compiler and build system as separate command-line tools.

 ### Prerequisite: Using a Modern C++11 Compiler